-- Greedy Jew: Jews are rich enough to bribe players to skip their turn.
+Greedy Jew: Jews are rich enough to bribe players to skip their turn.

-- House System: Needed to play, since basically nothing is finished.
+- House Rules: Player-improvised rules are needed to play, since basically nothing is finished.

 - Insistent Terminology: The game never refers to minorities except in racial epithets.
-Except Latinos who get the new one, "latrino" because poop humor is about the level of the sourcebook.
+Except Latinos who get the new one, "latrino" because Toilet Humor is about the level of the sourcebook.

 - Master Race: The players are supposedly the last hope of the glorious white empire.

 - Point Build System: The game has one of these, where levelling up gives a variety of points to improve skills as the player wishes.

 - Right-Wing Militia Fanatic: The players fill this role in the game.